ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-setup/cli-reqs.md

 #### 2. Install a compiler

 Download and install one of the following compilers: GCC Arm, Arm Compiler 5, Arm Compiler 6 or IAR.

-<span class="notes">**Note:** To download the latest toolchains, visit the [supported compilers page](../tools/index.html#compiler-versions).</span>
+To download the latest toolchains, visit the [supported compilers page](../tools/index.html#compiler-versions).

 #### 3. Install Mbed CLI